trillesgian29-cpu/Barangay-Permit-Tracker/README.md

 ## 📊 Sample Dataset

-The repository includes **`Barangay_SanJose_Permits_99.xlsx`** — a realistic test dataset with 99 sample business permits featuring:
+The repository includes **`Barangay_Tinapian_Permits_99.xlsx`** — a **synthetic test dataset** with 99 sample business permits.
+⚠️ **Note:** This dataset is for testing and demonstration purposes only.
+It does not represent actual barangay records.

+Features of the dataset:
-- Authentic Filipino business names (Sari-sari stores, Carinderia, Bakeries, Hardware stores, etc.)
+- Authentic-style Filipino business names (Sari-sari stores, Carinderia, Bakeries, Hardware stores, etc.)
 - Realistic Filipino owner names with middle initials
-- Purok and street addresses within Barangay San Jose, Polangui, Albay
+- Purok and street addresses within Barangay Tinapian, Manito, Albay
 - Mixed permit statuses — Active, Expiring, and Expired records
-- Permit numbers in the format `SJ-YYYY-###`
+- Permit numbers in the format `TP-YYYY-###`

-To load it into the app, click **📂 Load Excel** and select the file.
+To load it into the app, click [📂 Load Excel](permit-tracker.html) and select the file.

 ---